 Here’s a quick breakdown of the twelve countries included in this guide.
 Click on a link to jump to that section.

 This was a no-brainer.
 Japan is our favorite country in the world to visit and a big reason for that is the food.
-It’s why we make at least one trip to Japan every year.
+They have the most Michelin stars in the world, surpassing even France, which proves that Japanese is one of the best cuisines in the world.

 What’s remarkable about the Japanese is how much time and effort they put into perfecting their craft.
 Some dishes take at least ten years to fully master.
 Many restaurants will specialize in just one dish, with that one dish being the culmination of over a decade of practice and discipline.
 Japanese chefs truly are masters of their craft.